Multi-Phase Locking Value: A Generalized Method for Determining Instantaneous Multi-frequency Phase Coupling: Conclusion

 \section{Conclusion}

 In this paper, a new method for quantifying multi-frequency phase coupling has been proposed.
 This method addresses the limitation of existing approaches that only allow the detection of coupling between two resonant frequencies (i.e. $n:m$ PLV) or quadratic coupling between three frequencies (i.e. bPLV).
 The M-PLV allows us to quantify various types of phase coupling, including both integer and non-integer phase coupling across multiple frequencies, so as to permit the exploration of more complicated, even unreported phase coupling phenomena in the real world.
 Simulation studies have been performed on synthetic coupled signals generated using white Gaussian signals, and a complex system comprised of multiple coupled R\"ossler oscillators.
+We also tested our approach for a real-time application to check neural coupling between electrical brain (EEG) and muscle (EMG) signals.
 Our results suggest that the proposed method can achieve a reliable estimate of the frequency combination as well as the time window during which phase coupling is present.
 Furthermore, this method can be used for a precise estimation of the delay between the input and the output when delayed phase coupling is present between the oscillators.
+This method has the potential to become a powerful new tool for exploring phase coupling in complex nonlinear dynamic systems such as the human motor system.